Awards presented by the North American Catalysis Society

 Award Recipient Nomination Process

-A formal announcement, composed by the President in consultation with the recipient and the nominator, is published in the NACS web site and the NACS newsletter and soon thereafter in Chemical and Engineering News.
-The awards are all presented at the biennial NACS meeting, where the respective citations are read and the award winners receive a plaque.
+A formal announcement, composed by the President of NACS in consultation with the recipient and the nominator of the recipient, is published on the NACS web site and in the NACS newsletter and may be submitted to other venues for announcement.
+Each award is presented at the biennial NACS meeting, where the respective citations are read and each award winner receives a plaque.

 Procedures for evaluation of nominations for the Boudart Award are broadly consistent with the procedures stated above for NACS awards, but the procedures are determined jointly by NACS and the European Federation of Catalysis Societies